mre/cargo-inspect/README.md

 * hidden code (e.g. the prelude)

-I was always interested in how programming languages work in the background, how my code was unrolled to the compiler backend easier to maintain.
+I was always interested in how programming languages work in the background, how my code was unrolled to make the compiler backend easier to maintain.

-The goal is to make the compiler more approachable for mere.
+The goal is to make the compiler more approachable for mere mortals.
 Mystery!
 Exploration!
 Discovery!

 Read more on the background of `cargo-inspect` [on my blog](https://matthias-endler.de/2018/cargo-inspect/).